Respiratory Therapy AAS

 · NOT receive a grade of F, D-, D, D+, or C- in any Allied Health major course with the RPTT prefix.

 Failure to meet any one of the stated conditions may result in dismissal from the respiratory therapy program.
 You may apply for readmission to the respiratory therapy program the following year, after you have successfully completed the required remedial work as detailed by the chairperson of the department at the time of dismissal.

 Application to the Program

 See the Associate Degree Admission Requirements on page 140.
 Students applying to the Respiratory Therapy program with math and English ACT scores less than 19 and 22 respectively must take the Shawnee State placement examination if they have not completed mathematics and English courses at the college level.
-Students may also after their application folder is completed, make an appointment with the chairperson of the Respiratory Therapy program to ask any questions or obtain information about the program or selection process, by calling 740.351.3240.
+Students may also after their application folder is completed, make an appointment with the Director of the Respiratory Therapy program to ask any questions or obtain information about the program or selection process, by calling 740.351.3240.
 All application materials must reach the admission office by April 1 in order for the applicant to be considered for the Respiratory Therapy program.
 Later applications may be considered based on qualifications and space available within the class.

 - After the first semester, all subsequent technical courses are closely related and, therefore, must be taken in sequential order.

 - Applicants to the Respiratory Therapy program are encouraged to complete a shadowing experience in the Respiratory Department at a local hospital.
 Submitting signed documentation of shadowing experience will give the applicant an additional 0.5 point on their application scoring sheet.